-Setting panel properties Adding a title to a panel Adding an image to a panel Changing the color of a panel
+Setting panel properties

+Adding a title to a panel

+Changing the color of a panel

 9. Select Panel > Save Panel from the Panel Editor menu bar.

 An asterisk on a panel indicates the panel is not saved.
 To save a panel, right-click the panel and select Save Panel, or select Panel > Save All Panels from the Panel Editor menu bar.